vapor-community/heroku-buildpack/README.md

 ### Specify a Swift version

-The buildpack defaults to Swift 6.0, but is compatible with Swift 5.9 - 5.10.1.
+The buildpack defaults to Swift 6.0.1, but is compatible with Swift 5.9.1 - 5.10.1 and 6.0.

 If you need to use a specific older version of the Swift toolchain from this range, you can pin the version number using a file called `.swift-version` in the root of the project folder, or by setting a `SWIFT_VERSION` configuration variable on Heroku, then deploying again.